 The most critical part of submitting satisfactory specimens is in shipping techniques.

 Sustained high temperatures are very detrimental to mosquitoes.
-Plastic containers with frozen water or polar packs should be used during both collection and submission stages.
+Plastic containers with frozen water or polar packs should be used during both the collection and submission stages.

 This is another important aspect that can be easily overlooked.
-High humidity is necessary and can be achieved by placing several moistened paper towels or moistened newspaper into the inner box.
+High humidity is necessary and can be achieved by placing several moistened paper towels or moistened newspapers into the inner box.
 Avoid saturating the paper because excess water in the cartons will damage the mosquitoes.

 - Proper labeling

 Collection data should be written on forms.
-Lack of proper information can decrease the value of arboviral isolation studies, particularly if arbovirus positive mosquito specimens have been collected.
+Lack of proper information can decrease the value of arboviral isolation studies, particularly if arbovirus-positive mosquito specimens have been collected.